 BSMEE has the use of 4.5 acres of land at Bristols Ashton Court on which our miniature railway can be found.
 To find out more about us follow this link.

-Every year the Bristol Society of Model engineers puts on a grand exhibition.
+The Bristol Society of Model engineers has for many years put on a grand exhibition.
 Visited by thousands of people our Exhibition is an excellent way to see the diverse collections of models that are made around the UK and the world.
+Although the staging of that exhibition is currently on hold you can find out more here.
 Find out more about the exhibition.